Building Containers for HPC

 Running Our Container 🚀

-Run our SIF container:
+Test our new SIF container:

-apptainer exec pytorch.sif python3 pytorch.py
+apptainer exec pytorch.sif python3 pytorch-code.py

 We do not need to be root since we are just running python3.